seanr/drupal-fixtures/README.md

 writing default content for your website.
 If you create your Drupal based website with Fixtures, you might need a set of default testing data to populate your site once you've installed it.

+The fixtures can also be given in XML format.

 Features enables you to create your website from a "clean-build path", instead of the classic "upgrade path" approach.
 This way, continuous integration is possible.
 This creates a little problem: every time you do a clean install of your drupal website, you have to create content again and again.
 Fixtures is a way to permanently create content in a text